-- Cybersecurity: The industry continues to be plagued by cyber-threats and data breaches.
+- new business administration; - service of existing policies; - underwriting administration of life insurance applications; - · call centers; - information technology development and maintenance; - investment accounting and custody; and - co-located data centers and hosting of financial systems. - Cybersecurity: The industry continues to be plagued by cyber-threats and data breaches.
 The considerable number of remote staff increased the complexity and difficulty in managing the environment.
 Cybersecurity risks continue to be monitored closely, both internal and external.
 The control environment continues to improve; focusing on zero trust concepts and strengthening vulnerability management to reduce residual risk.
-Continued diligence has resulted in no successful attacks or breaches. - Regulatory Environment: Consultation Paper from the BMA released in early 2023 with potentially aggressive timelines.
-Reviewing potential impacts to modeling, resources, and capital positions.
-There is an Environmental, Social & Governance ("ESG") focus by various states, NAIC, SEC, and BMA.
-FGAL has several initiatives in progress related to climate risk, opportunity identification. and scenario analysis of the investment portfolio.
-As FGAL develops ESG programs, F&G Life Re impacts will be assessed.
+Continued diligence has resulted in no significant attacks or breaches. - Regulatory Environment: Consultation Papers from the BMA were released in 2023 with aggressive timelines.
+New Rules post-consultation process were published in March 2024 to be implemented by year-end 2024.
+The Company continues to review and assess potential impacts to modeling, resources, and capital positions.
+The BMA requirements related to climate reporting due in 2024 will be addressed through standard data collection and disclosures as currently required in several states.